 “We have outlined more aggressive strategies,” says University of Pittsburgh law professor Greer Donley, the co-author of a New York Times op-ed about executive actions.
 “The question is whether the Biden administration is going to, after Roe is overturned, be willing to do them.”

 Those, however, would still be limited.
-If the Supreme Court chooses to overturn Roe — and between the justices’ remarks at oral arguments for Dobbs in December and the leaked draft opinion, that’s looking like the most probable outcome — the right to access an abortion will no longer be a right for many.
+Now that the Supreme Court has chosen to overturn Roe, the right to an abortion will no longer be a right for many.

 At least in the short term, it will be up to the states to decide.

 Update, June 24, 11 am: This story has been updated based on the Supreme Court’s decision overturning Roe v.
 Wade.
 Click here for all Vox’s latest coverage of this decision and its implications for reproductive health in the US.